Common Questions About Habitat

-People might have ideas about Habitat for Humanity that are not true.
+People might have ideas about Habitat that are not true.

-Misinformation about the organization can create misconceptions about our partner families and the types of homes Habitat affiliates are building in their communities.
+Misinformation about Habitat for Humanity can create misconceptions about our partner families and the types of homes Habitat affiliates are building in their communities.
 When people hear the facts, many of their fears and anxieties are alleviated.
-Below are some answers to some frequent misconceptions about Habitat.
+Below are answers to some frequent misconceptions about Habitat.

 Do Habitat houses lower neighborhood property values?